Azure/azure-sdk-for-java/sdk/communication/azure-communication-phonenumbers/README.md

 // Create an HttpClient builder of your choice and customize it HttpClient httpClient = new NettyAsyncHttpClientBuilder().build();

-PhoneNumberClient phoneNumberClient = new PhoneNumberClientBuilder()
+PhoneNumbersClient phoneNumberClient = new PhoneNumbersClientBuilder()
     .endpoint(endpoint)
     .accessKey(accessKey)
     .httpClient(httpClient)